BEST AFFORDABLE FREEDIVING FINS IN 2023 – FOR BEGINNERS

 FIBERGLASS

-- Much greater efficiency than plastic; cheaper than carbon.
+PRO - Much greater efficiency than plastic; cheaper than carbon.
 You can often choose your stiffness

 CON - Still relatively expensive, prone to scratching